 The Corporation has received a claim with respect to the non-payment of the note payable already accounted for in the amount of \$420,817 related to the acquisition of Freedom in 2010 as well as an amount of \$762,000 related to the employment contract with the former owner of this company.
-The Corporation has instituted a counter-claim with respect to this same transaction.
+The Corporation has instituted a counter-claim with respect to this same transaction as well as a motion to have the claim related to the employment contract dismissed.
+This motion was refused and the Corporation is appealing the decision.
 The outcome of these claims cannot be determined at this time.

-30 .
+29 .
 Related parties